-CovetED had the opportunity to visit Hervé Van Der Straeten‘s Gallery in Paris’s artistic neighborhood Le Marais.
+Discover The Key Elements in Hervé Van Der Straeten Design ⇒ CovetED had the opportunity to visit Hervé Van Der Straeten‘s Gallery in Paris’s artistic neighbourhood Le Marais.
 Van Der Straeten showed us his brand new collection Emergence.
-Furniture, mirrors, and lighting fixtures composed his exhibition.
+Furniture designs, mirrors, and lighting fixtures composed his exhibition.
 This new collection attracted our attention with its ability to reunite innovation and simplicity.
 The French designer gave us a personal tour and answered some interesting questions about his work.

 CM: We are curious to know which kind of objects you prefer to design.
-And what is your favorite furniture in your gallery?
+And what is your favourite furniture in your gallery?

 CM: Some people say that you are an artist and a designer at the same time, what do you think about it?